Because only 3,490 students graduate with a degree in Applied Mathematics per year, it ranks just 125th out of 384 in level of popularity.

 Applied Mathematics graduates on average earn $52,199 in their early career salary and $101,857 for their mid-career.
 The earnings for this degree is 32.0% greater than the typical college graduate.
 In fact, Applied Mathematics ranks 14 out of 121 majors analyzed when it comes to expected salary potential.

 The following list ranks the best colleges and universities in the U.S. for an Applied Mathematics degree.
 Our ranking methodology takes into account factors such as education quality, average earnings of graduates, accreditation, and several other relevant factors.

 Looking for the very best?
 Check out California Institute of Technology in order to get an education in Applied Mathematics.
-California Institute of Technology applied mathematics majors receive 14.6% more than the typical applied math grad.
+Graduates of the applied math program earn an average of $60,288 in their early career salary and $116,224 in their mid-career salary.
 Positioned in Pasadena, California, this school is a strong choice for students who enjoy the exhilaration of a substantial city.

 Any student pursuing a degree in Applied Mathematics needs to check out University of Southern California.
 Applied math majors from University of Southern California receive an earnings boost of approximately 18.9% over the average earnings of applied mathematics majors.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 Students who get degrees from University of Southern California seem to be doing well in the world as they are less likely to go into default on their student loans especially when compared to grads from other schools.
 USC's 9:1 student-to-faculty ratio is one of the best in the country.
 Interested in learning more about University of Southern California's campus?
 Go on a virtual tour.